-You must observe the University's Policy on Integrity of Scholarship, which can be found at http://senate.ucsd.edu/AcademicIntegrity/AcademicIntegrity.htm.
+You must observe the University's Policy on Integrity of Scholarship, which can be found at http://students.ucsd.edu/academics/academic-integrity/policy.html.

-Make-up exams will only be given under the most severe circumstances.
-The student who wishes to write a make-up exam must inform me (by phone or email) ahead of the time of when the exam is due (papers) or takes place (in-class exams).
+Make-up exams (for both midterm and final) will only be given under the most severe circumstances.
+The student who wishes to write a make-up exam must inform me (by phone or email) ahead of the time of when the exam is due (midterm paper) or takes place (midterm exam and final exam).
 In order to qualify for a make-up exam, appropriate evidence of the most severe circumstances must be produced by the student.
 I will determine, in consultation with the student, what qualifies as appropriate evidence.